huggingface/transformers/docs/source/en/llm_optims.md

 	height="450"
 ></iframe>

 To load Mistral-7B-v0.1 in half-precision, set the `torch_dtype` parameter in the [`~transformers.AutoModelForCausalLM.from_pretrained`] method to `torch.bfloat16`.
-This only costs 13.74GB of memory.
+This requires 13.74GB of memory.

 ```py
 from transformers import AutoTokenizer, AutoModelForCausalLM